solana-labs/solana/docs/src/proposals/transactions-v2.md

 deactivate a map.

-Maps may not be recreated because each new map must be created at a derived address using a monotonically increase counter seed.
+Maps may not be recreated because each new map must be created at a derived address using a monotonically increasing counter as a derivation seed.

 #### Cost